Atypical Rett syndrome

 - The forme fruste is a milder variant with onset in early childhood and an incomplete and prolonged course.

 - The late childhood regression form is characterized by a normal head circumference and by a more gradual and later onset (late childhood) regression of language and motor skills.

 - The preserved speech variant is marked by recovery of some verbal and manual skills and is caused in at least some cases by mutations in the MECP2 (Xq28) gene, which is also responsible for the majority of cases of classic Rett syndrome.

 - Genetics Home Reference (GHR) contains information on Atypical Rett syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.